githublyk/FollowMe/writeup_report.md

 ##### 1. 1x1 Convolutions
 After decoding the image, the fully connected layer comes in CNNs.
 The fully connected layer has a 4D input and 2D output.
 Replacing it with a 1 by 1 convolutional layer changes the output to remain 4D.
 This enables to keep the spatial information.
 For 1 by 1 convolutional layers, the shape of the output is the same as the shape of the input except the depth, the number of filters.
 The batch size, the height and the width of the input is preserved.

-1 by 1 convolution is actually is a convoulution with
+1 by 1 convolution is actually is a convolution with
 * 1x1 filter size, kernel_size=1
 * Strides=1
 * Padding=SAME